slick/slick/src/sphinx/connection.rst

 .. includecode:: code/Connection.scala#helpers

-Dynamically scoped thread local sessions
+Dynamically scoped sessions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You usually do not want to keep sessions open for very long but open and close them quickly when needed.
-You can do this by wrapping your code in :ref:`session scope <session-scope>` or :ref:`transaction scope <transactions>` with an implicit session argument every time you need to execute some queries.
+As shown above you may use a :ref:`session scope <session-scope>` or :ref:`transaction scope <transactions>` with an implicit session argument every time you need to execute some queries.

-Instead you may be able to save a bit of boilerplate code by putting
+Alternatively you can save a bit of boilerplate code by putting

-.. includecode:: code/Connection.scala#threadLocalSession-import
+.. includecode:: code/Connection.scala#dynamicSession-import

 at the top of your file and then using a session scope or transaction scope without a session argument.

 .. includecode:: code/Connection.scala#withSession-empty

-:api:`threadLocalSession <scala.slick.session.Database$@threadLocalSession:Session>` is an implicit def that returns a valid :api:`scala.slick.session.Session` if a :api:`withSession <scala.slick.session.Database@withSession[T](⇒T):T>` or :api:`withTransaction <scala.slick.session.Database@withTransaction[T](⇒T):T>` scope is open somewhere on the current call stack.
+:api:`dynamicSession <scala.slick.session.Database$@dynamicSession:Session>` is an implicit def that returns a valid :api:`scala.slick.session.Session` if a :api:`withDynSession <scala.slick.session.Database@withDynSession[T](⇒T):T>` or :api:`withDynTransaction <scala.slick.session.Database@withDynTransaction[T](⇒T):T>` scope is open somewhere on the current call stack.

-Be careful, if you import :api:`threadLocalSession <scala.slick.session.Database$@threadLocalSession:Session>` and try to execute a query outside of a :api:`withSession <scala.slick.session.Database@withSession[T](⇒T):T>` or :api:`withTransaction <scala.slick.session.Database@withTransaction[T](⇒T):T>` scope, you will get a runtime exception.
-So you sacrifice some static safety for less boilerplate. :api:`threadLocalSession <scala.slick.session.Database$@threadLocalSession:Session>` internally uses :scalaapi:`scala.util.DynamicVariable`, which implements dynamically scoped variables and in turn uses Java's :javaapi:`InheritableThreadLocal <java/lang/InheritableThreadLocal>`.
+Be careful, if you import :api:`dynamicSession <scala.slick.session.Database$@dynamicSession:Session>` and try to execute a query outside of a :api:`withDynSession <scala.slick.session.Database@withDynSession[T](⇒T):T>` or :api:`withDynTransaction <scala.slick.session.Database@withDynTransaction[T](⇒T):T>` scope, you will get a runtime exception.
+So you sacrifice some static safety for less boilerplate. :api:`dynamicSession <scala.slick.session.Database$@dynamicSession:Session>` internally uses :scalaapi:`scala.util.DynamicVariable`, which implements dynamically scoped variables and in turn uses Java's :javaapi:`InheritableThreadLocal <java/lang/InheritableThreadLocal>`.
 Be aware of the consequences regarding static safety and thread safety.

 ..
 TODO: explain how session relates to connection